 * Approvals for eLOG/additional eLOG are subject to patients’ policies and insurers’ terms and conditions.
 There is generally a maximum limit for eLOG, and the amount varies across different insurers.

 4. Can I check whether I am entitled to eLOG and the guaranteed amount before the actual day of admission?

-From 1 September 2017, we will be able to assist you to apply for an eLOG fourteen (14) days before your admission date, if you have an IP with the following insurers:
+We will be able to assist you to apply for an eLOG, if you have an IP with the following insurers: